Proxify/ApexBotSite/apex-app/public/bots/ApexCrafting.md

 - Recommended to craft jewelry within Artisan's Workship.
 Other locations may work, but this is where all testing is done.

 ## Changelogs
+##### ApexCrafting v1.0.7
+`01/14/2023`
+- Updated for latest Abyss API changes
+- User settings will now persist through bot sessions
+- Addressed an issue that prevented the bot from knowing whether a Gold bar is selected when attempting to craft jewelry in a Furnace

 ##### ApexCrafting v1.0.6
 `01/08/2023`
 - Updated to work with latest API changes